El Shaddai—The All Sufficient God

-The first letter or "El" is an Aleph being a picture of an ox and expresses the idea of something strong and leading.
+The first letter of the Hebrew word "El" is an Aleph is represented by an ox and expresses the idea of something strong and leading.
 It is also the first letter of the Aleph-Bet indicating what is first and supreme.

 The second letter is a "Lamed" and is a picture of a shepherds staff giving the idea of authority.

 Therefore El (God) is supremely strong and powerful and has all authority over every situation and circumstance.

 "Shaddai" is an interesting word as well.

 This is somewhat of a compound word.
 "Shad" meaning breasts and